 Buyer and Seller Information

-It is crucial to begin the promise to purchase by clearly identifying the parties involved.
-This includes the full names, addresses and contact details of the buyer and seller.
-Precise identification of the parties helps prevent any ambiguity and facilitates communication.
+It's crucial to begin the promise to purchase by clearly identifying the parties involved.
+This includes the full names, addresses, and contact information of both the buyer and seller.
+Clearly identifying the parties helps prevent ambiguity and facilitates communication.

 Legal status of the parties

-Include the legal status of the parties (stock company, sole proprietorship, etc.) and their authorized representatives.
+Include the legal status of the parties (corporation, sole proprietorship, etc.) and their authorized representatives.
 This ensures that the signatories have the legal authority to enter into the agreement.

 Company Description